cms-egamma/ID-Trainer/README.md

 ```
 source /cvmfs/sft.cern.ch/lcg/views/LCG_97python3/x86_64-centos7-gcc8-opt/setup.sh
+cp Tools/TrainConfig Tools/NewTrainConfig
-python Trainer.py TrainConfig
+python Trainer.py Tools/NewTrainConfig

 ```

-The end user will only need to edit the TrainConfig.py
+The end user will only need to edit the NewTrainConfig.py

+Do not remove or touch the original Tools/TrainConfig